Analysis of Variance

 This session will cover Analysis of Variance (ANOVA).
 I will start by introducing the manual calculation of an ANOVA, and then show you the function you can use to calculate ANOVA automatically in R.

-An ANOVA statistical test allows us to ask whether a measured response variable differs among several treatment groups in an experiment (or observational groups).
+ANOVA allows us to ask whether a measured response variable differs among several treatment groups in an experiment (or observational groups).

 If you are not familiar with basic statistical concepts (hypotheses, null hypotheses, P values, degrees of freedom etc.), I recommend taking a look at these videos.